howbusynow/render_list_area/README.md

 - Fields separated by space
 - LABEL field is optional and may contain spaces.
 It's only used in the logs.
-- **NOTE:** The file should end with anempty line.
+- **NOTE:** The file should end with an empty line.
 Otherwise the last area in the file will not be processed (it's a bash thing).

 You can get the bounding box coordinates from [Geofabrik's Tile Calculator](http://tools.geofabrik.de/calc/) simply select the area you are interested in and copy the `Simple Copy` coordinates from the Coordinate Display (CD) tab.
 Make sure to use `EPSG:4326` projection.